-It is important to note that the Commission is not of the view that a different price cap and/or price floor for different types of market participant, such as SNSPs, could never be contemplated in the future.
+It is important to note that the Commission is not necessarily of the view that different price caps and price floors for market participant categories, such as SNSPs, should be ruled out.
 However, the Commission considers that this would be a fundamental change to the original intent of the SNSP category of market participant and is therefore outside of the scope of this rule change process.
+Such a question is more appropriately addressed through a broad review undertaken by SCER, or the AEMC if directed by SCER, that looks at the future role of SNSPs in the NEM.

-The Rule Proponents also note the lack of a lower price limit for SNSP offers in the NER and consider that a lower price limit should be applied through this process, irrespective of whether the rule change proposal is successful.
+The Rule Proponents also note the lack of a lower price limit for SNSP offers in the NER and consider that a lower price limit should be applied through this rule change process, irrespective of whether their rule change proposal is successful.

 Establishing a lower price limit for SNSP offers in the NER will increase the certainty around this parameter for all market participants.
-It will also align SNSPs with other market participants, whose lower limit offers are restricted by the market floor price in the NER, promoting consistency within the rules.
+It will also align SNSPs with other market participants, whose lower limit offers at respective regional reference nodes are restricted by the market floor price, promoting consistency within the rules.